vmolab/solx/docs/src/02-command-line-interface.md

 Sets the optimization level to `z` for contracts that failed to compile due to overrunning the bytecode size constraints.

-> This option can cause stack-too-deep errors that solx cannot resolve yet.
-It will be fixed soon.
-> If you encounter such errors in your project, please temporarily refrain from using this option.

 Under the hood, this option automatically triggers recompilation of contracts with level `z`.
 Contracts that were successfully compiled with [the original `--optimization` setting](#--optimization---o) are not recompiled.

 > For deployment, it is recommended to have this option enabled in order to mitigate potential issues with EVM bytecode size constraints on a per-contract basis.
 > If your environment does not have bytecode size limitations, it is better to disable it to prevent unnecessary recompilations.
+A good example is running `forge test`.

 Usage: